viewplatgh/pgal/README.md

 PGAL
 ====
 A static web gallery generator.
-If you have some pictures on your hard drive and want to publish them as a staic web gallery site.
+If you have some pictures on your hard drive and want to publish them as a static web gallery site.
 PGAL can help you do this.

 Quick start guide
 -----